Why is this so important?

+In the UK there are four different alternative business structures: sole trader, partnership, limited liability partnership (LLP for short) and limited company.
+So which one is right for the kind of business you want to set up?
 Emily Coltman FCA, Chief Accountant to FreeAgent - who provide the UK’s market-leading online accounting system specifically designed for micro businesses and freelancers - gives the low-down on how each structure works, so you can decide which to choose for your business:

+You must do this by 5th October after the end of the tax year (which runs from 6th April to 5th April the following year).
 Once registered, you must file a tax return every year.
 If you choose to submit this by paper you must do so by 31st October each year, but if you file online then you have until 31st January to do this.

 As far as the law is concerned, as a sole trader you are the business; and that means that if someone decides to sue your business it’s you who is personally sued.
 And in turn, it’s your own assets (such as your car or home) that could potentially be taken to pay the debts.

+Deadlines for registering and for filing tax returns are the same as for sole traders, but the key difference is that it’s not only the partnership that has to file a tax return; each partner must also file one.
+So that means there will be at least three tax returns to file each year.
 Remember that, just like with sole traders, there’s also no legal difference between the partners and the business; so if the business is sued, or one partner walks away with the partnership’s money or any of its other assets, it’s the other partners who are liable for this.
 That means that the remaining partners could potentially lose their own personal assets to pay the business’s debts.

 Before registering your partnership, make sure that you draw up a partnership agreement covering important issues like what happens if a partner leaves the business or dies, how much money each partner will put into the business and how much he/she can take out.

 Limited Liability Partnership (LLP)